Multi-messenger constraints on LIGO/Virgo/KAGRA gravitational wave binary black holes merging in AGN disks: Methods

 The framework of \citet{palmese_ligovirgo_2021} considers the coincidence of an observed set of AGN flares in the context of a GW event catalog and an AGN flare background model to investigate the scenario where some flares originate from BBH mergers.
-In other words, if a fraction of the population of AGN flares observed in coincidence with GW events is indeed related to to the compact object mergers, they will follow a different distribution in sky position and redshift compared to the case in which they all arise from some unrelated AGN flaring event.
+In other words, if a fraction of the population of AGN flares observed in coincidence with GW events is indeed related to the compact object mergers, they will follow a different distribution in sky position and redshift compared to the population of AGN flares arising from unrelated phenomena.
 We can statistically constrain that fraction through the method described in \citet{palmese_ligovirgo_2021}, and we summarize the main components of the inference in what follows.

-For a single GW event, there is some spatiotemporal follow-up window wherein a counterpart, if any, is expected to manifest; in other words, there is some volume containing the possible locations of a counterpart, and there is some time interval after the GW event when a counterpart is expected to first become observable.
-The possible counterparts to the GW event are therefore those that fall in the respective follow-up window.
-As implementing the temporal part of the window is simple after a time interval is chosen, we discuss how we handle the spatial window here.

 For GW event $i$, the likelihood of observing $k$ AGN flares at sky positions and redshifts $\{ \Omega^{\rm AGN}_{ij}, z^{\rm AGN}_{ij} \}^{k}_{j=1}$ and the GW data $x^{\rm GW}_i$, given the astrophysical fraction of LVK-observable BBHs that produce AGN flares $\lambda$ and the AGN flare background rate $R_B$, is: \begin{widetext}